 PR firms offer services to help get your company written about, and your leadership team quoted in articles.
 Of course, having an exceptional product is often a shortcut to getting written about in such articles.
 Most startups have to do plenty of manual work to get noticed.
 Here are some considerations for your PR strategy:

 1. Establish a cadence of 1 release per month

 To establish your brand in the market, develop a “steady drumbeat” of 1 press release per month.
-Each release should note something new and exciting about your company, such as a new major customer.
+Each release should note something new and exciting about your company, such as a recently launched major customer.
 These types of releases can be incredibly impactful because they may land on the desk of decision makers at your customer’s competitors, thus increasing their urgency to engage with you.
 The monthly cadence is important because it keeps you top of mind with your targets and generates a feeling of momentum.

 2. Make PR more about thought leadership

 For my team, since our goal is to be regarded as the #1 go-to resource for mobile in the fitness industry, we strive for industry publications to seek us out for quotes when they are writing about that topic, because we have positioned ourselves as experts through our inbound content strategy.

 3. Focus on publications that your targets read

 Avoid the vanity publications.
 In the restaurant example, you should be getting articles in Fast Casual magazine, not necessarily Business Insider, which is more often frequented by technologists.
 As you are building your target personas, an important component to research is what they read and why.
 What publication do your targets trust?
 Whatever it is, that is most definitely where you need to be.
 The good news is that by advertising and building relationships with the editors of these publications, it is easy to be on the top of their minds for including your press releases and calling you for quotes.